currents-dev/cypress-cloud/.github/README.md

 npx cypress-cloud --parallel --record --key <your_key> --ci-build-id hello-cypress-cloud
 ```

+`cypress-cloud` is designed for use in a headless mode in a CI environment, it provides the same flags and options as `cypress` command, but certain flags are preset and hidden.
 See all the available options `npx cypress-cloud --help`.

-Learn more about [CI Build ID](https://currents.dev/readme/guides/cypress-ci-build-id).
+Learn more about [CI Build ID](https://currents.dev/readme/guides/cypress-ci-build-id) and [Parallelization](https://currents.dev/readme/guides/parallelization).

 ## Example